FormidableLabs/formidable-react-component-boilerplate/CONTRIBUTING.md

 ## Development

-Run `builder run demo` to run a webpack dev server with component examples.
+Run `builder run open-hot` or `builder run open-dev` to run a webpack dev server with component examples.

 ## Checks, Tests